-Jared Sylvester, Booz Allen Data Scientist, explores the data science community's preparedness as the capabilities of Machine Intelligence (MI) grow more powerful.
+Jared Sylvester, Booz Allen data scientist, explores the data science community's preparedness as the capabilities of Artificial Intelligence (AI) grow more powerful.
 In this piece, he dissects the current landscape and discusses how the data science community can move forward together.

-As the capabilities of Machine Intelligence (MI) grow more powerful, we are concerned the data science community is unprepared for the power we now wield.
+As the capabilities of Artificial Intelligence (AI) grow more powerful, we are concerned the data science community is unprepared for the power we now wield.

 There is, however, a darker side.
 One example is a recent study by Stanford University researchers who developed an algorithm to predict sexual orientation from facial images.
 When you consider recent news of the detainment and torturing of more than 100 male homosexuals in the Russian republic of Chechnya, you quickly see the cause for concern.
 This software and a few cameras positioned on busy street corners would allow the targeting of homosexuals at industrial scale—hundreds could quickly become thousands.
 The researchers pointed out that their findings “expose[d] a threat to the privacy and safety of gay men and women.”
 That disclaimer does little to prevent outside groups from implementing the technology for mass targeting and persecution.
 The potential for this isn’t so far-fetched: China is already using CCTV and facial recognition software to catch jaywalkers.

-These are not the only reasons we worry about the ethics of MI.
-We worry because MI is unique in so many ways that we must frame a new discussion rather than draw on guidelines from other disciplines.
+These are not the only reasons we worry about the ethics of AI.
+We worry because AI is unique in so many ways that we must frame a new discussion rather than draw on guidelines from other disciplines.
 Consider these points:

 “The issue that looms behind all this, however, is the fact that we can’t put the genie back in the bottle.”